guygu/AddresBook/README.md

 1. Use your IDE to clone the repository to your local machine
 1. update DB credentials in `/AddresBook/src/main/resources/application.properties`
    and `/AddresBook/src/test/resources/application.properties` to local DB.
+   I used Oracle , if your using a different DB you will need to add relevant dependecys to pom.xml
 1. run application
 1. import `/AddresBook/Contacts.postman_collection.json` to Postman
 1. run Rest API calls